When Periodicity Fails to Guarantee the Existence of Rotation: A Counterexample on the 3-torus with a Nilpotent Linearization: Introduction

-Rotation vectors also arise naturally as effective frequencies in coupled oscillator models such as the Winfree and Kuramoto systems, which play a central role in synchronization theory \cite{Acebron2005, AriaratnamStrogatz,kuramoto1, WinfreeModel}.
-Mathematical studies of these models frequently rely on the persistence of long-time averaged frequencies \cite{ HaKim2018,Ha2021,Ko2019,Ko2023}, although the precise dynamical conditions ensuring bounded deviation are not always addressed.

-The purpose of this work is to show that periodicity and $C^{\infty}$ regularity do not suffice to guarantee the existence of a rotation vector in the strong sense.
-We construct an explicit integrable example on $\mathbb{T}^3$ where the weak rotation vector exists, but the deviation from the linear drift is unbounded due to {\it Liouville-type resonances}.
+A smooth two-dimensional counterexample was recently constructed in \cite{BrianeHerve2023}, showing that \(C^{\infty}\) regularity alone does not guarantee bounded deviation.
+The present work originates from the finite-frequency framework \(\Lambda_f\) introduced in \cite{Oukil2023}.
+We extend the analysis to an infinite, yet rapidly decaying, frequency spectrum and construct an explicit integrable example on \(\mathbb{T}^3\) where the weak rotation vector exists, but the deviation from the linear drift is unbounded due to Liouville-type resonances.

+The dimension three is used here because the first two components generate a Liouville resonance in the third component.
+More importantly, the vector field possesses a strictly nilpotent linearization: all eigenvalues of the Jacobian are zero, and no local exponential stretching or contraction occurs.
+The pathological behavior is therefore caused purely by the accumulation of incommensurable frequencies, without any amplification mechanism.
+This structural feature distinguishes our example from the two-dimensional one and makes it especially relevant for phase models such as the Winfree and Kuramoto systems, where the linearized dynamics around a synchronized state is typically neutral or nilpotent \cite{AriaratnamStrogatz,kuramoto1, WinfreeModel}.

+The paper is organized as follows.
+Section~2 recalls the finite-frequency theory and formulates the central question.
+Section~3 fixes the definitions of weak and strong rotation vectors.
+Section~4 contains the explicit construction of the three-dimensional counterexample, the proof of its \(C^{\infty}\) regularity, the computation of the weak rotation vector, and the proof that the strong rotation vector does not exist.
+Section~5 is devoted to the structural analysis of the counterexample, emphasizing the nilpotent linearization.
+Section~6 concludes the paper and formulates several open questions.